mainlp/mainlp.github.io/_pages/thesis.md

   </div>
   <div class="accordion-content">
     {{ "### **Selected Research Projects**
-- :hourglass_flowing_sand: *NLP for Job Market Analysis*.
+- *NLP for Job Market Analysis*.
 Job postings are a rich resource to understand the dynamics of the labor market including which skills are demanded, which is also important from an educational viewpoint.
 Recently, the emerging line of work on computational job market analysis or NLP for human resources has started to